PyrrhicShadow/Va-House-Cleaning-Sim/README.md

 An existential house-cleaning sim liberally inspired by the level "House" in Davey Wreden's *The Beginner's Guide*.

+Try it now from the comfort of [your browser](https://pyrrhicshadow.github.io/Va-House-Cleaning-Sim/Builds/Va-House%20WebGL)

 ## Jobs

 Cleaning jobs include